 Trademark searches in Nepal can be conducted at the Department of Industry (DOI).
 The DOI maintains records of all registered trademarks in the country, and a search will reveal any existing marks that might pose a conflict with your proposed trademark.

-By conducting a thorough trademark clearance search, you can avoid legal headaches, minimize the risk of infringement, and ensure your brand is protected.
+By conducting thorough trademark clearance searches, you can avoid legal headaches, minimize the risk of infringement, and ensure your brand is protected.
 The Patent, Design and Trademark Act, 1965 provides the legal framework to safeguard intellectual property in Nepal, and performing a trademark search is a key part of navigating that framework successfully.

 For businesses looking to register a trademark in Nepal, working with an experienced IP professional can make all the difference.
 Ensure your trademark is unique, avoid costly rebranding efforts, and protect your brand from day one.